Arson investigation underway after 5 fires intentionally set overnight in Taunton

 TAUNTON, MASS.
-(WHDH) - An arson investigation is underway after a string of fires were intentionally set overnight near the Taunton Police Department, officials said.
+(WHDH) - An arson investigation is underway after a string of fires were intentionally set overnight in a neighborhood near the Taunton Police Department, officials said.

-Crews responding to the area of Allens Avenue, Spring Street, and Weir Street after midnight were forced to extinguish five separate fires, according to the Taunton Fire Department.
+Crews responding to the area of Allens Avenue, Spring Street, Leonard Court, and Weir Street were forced to extinguish five separate fires, according to the Taunton Fire Department.

-A truck was found burning on Weir Street before flames were later discovered in the basement of Art’s International Bakery.
+A truck was found burning at the Silver City Gas station on Weir Street around 11:30 p.m.
+Witnesses say they spotted a man using an aerosol can to spark the blaze.

+“The seats inside that truck are burned, all of them,” Silver City Gas owner Charlie Boulos told 7NEWS.
+“It’s not going to be fixed.
+It has to go to the junkyard.”

+About 30 minutes later, firefighters discovered flames in the basement of Art’s International Bakery.
+Four people who live above the bakery were able to evacuate safely.

-While firefighters worked to knock down the bakery fire, officials say the porch of a nearby home was set ablaze, in addition to a couch that went up in flames in a neighboring yard.
+While firefighters worked to knock down the bakery fire, Taunton Deputy Fire Chief Scott Dexter says the porch of a nearby home was set ablaze, in addition to a couch and mattress that went up in flames in a neighboring yard.

-Video from Spring Street showed a charred pile of debris outside of an abandoned home.
+Another fire around 1:30 a.m. charred an abandoned home in the area of Spring Street and Leonard Court.
+Video from the scene showed raging flames illuminating the night sky.

 A Massachusetts State Police K9 unit was called to the neighborhood to assist with an investigation, according to department spokesman David Procopio.